fletchjeff/airflow-flight-demo/README.md

    ![setup](images/flight_7.png)

-6. ### Run the Streamlit App
+6. ### View the Streamlit App
-   The final step is to get Streamlit App running.
-You will need to install several Python libraries installed, so the easiest is a to create a new virtual Python enviroment and run `pip install streamlit boto3 mlflow-skinny pandas smart-open psycopg2.binary` and from start up the streamlit application by running `streamlit run streamlit_app.py` in a terminal window.
+   The final step is to view the Streamlit App.
+You can view the app at http://localhost:8501/

    ![setup](images/flight_9.png)